lqdev/luisquintanilla.me/_src/feed/teofimo-claggett-fight.md

 ## Rd 11

 Much of the same.
 Claggett reguses to go away.
 Sadly, he hasn't done enough that if / when it goes the distance, he'll lose.
-He needs a knowckout and it looks unlikely.
+He needs a knockout and it looks unlikely.

 ## Rd 12